Fresh Flower Crowns / Fun Photos with Teens / Norton, MA

 I really enjoy photographing teens and high-school seniors.
 At first they are shy but soon enough were are having a great time.
 I show them the back of the camera, how beautiful or handsome they look and they begin to trust me.
 We get genuine smiles and catch that spark in their eye with relaxed poses.

 I can feel Spring in the air here in Massachusetts and I can't wait for all the beautiful trees to have their leafs again to get back out to photograph more of these great portrait locations!

 I will explain how to easily make your own fresh-flower crown below!
 Then contact me to book a photo session with them!

 These crowns are actually quite simple to make!
 The trick is to not handle or crunch the flowers and then use them right away before they wilt.
-After about an hour of our session they were going limp, so after completing try to not handle them and store them in the fridge for as long as possible.
+After about an hour of our session they were going limp, so after constructing them try to not handle and store them in the fridge for as long as possible.

 You will need:

 Fresh flower bouquet.
 Grabbing a bouquet of fresh greens to fill in around the crown really helps, so also look for some green leafy bunches or even baby's breath.

 Green thick floral gauge wire from craft store (pictured below)

 Green floral tape (pictured below)

 Step 1) Measure the wire around your head, leaving enough wire to twist the ends together and cut.